TheSnakeFang/fangstastic-blog/content/blog/2021-08-15_The-College-Application-Spike-Is-Dumb-Now-What/index.md

 Stick with doing what you love, focus on areas which have plenty of room for intersectionality, be a diverse and interesting person, and you will likely never go wrong.

 >*Originally published on [Medium](https://medium.com/college-admissions-central/the-college-application-spike-is-dumb-now-what-6ffcc9764f5c)*

+>*Part one also was initially published on [Medium](https://medium.com/college-admissions-central/what-is-a-college-application-spike-and-should-i-have-one-b7e776e92f09)*